jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 We'll use a fun "logic programming" language called [Prolog]([https://en.wikipedia.org/wiki/Prolog](https://en.wikipedia.org/wiki/Prolog)) (you can grab [SWI-Prolog]([https://www.swi-prolog.org/](https://www.swi-prolog.org/)) for free) to explore this concept.

 Instead of writing a function in terms of its inputs, we write _relationships_ between input and output.
-An example of such a relation is **a valid transition for our traffic light turns `green` into `yellow` with a `wait` action**.
+An example of such a relation is **a valid transition for our traffic light turns `green` with a `wait` action into `yellow`**.

-All we care about are the `green`, `yellow`, and `wait` (these are known as "atoms" in Prolog), and we can use them to build a "**fact**".
+All we care about are the `green`, `wait`, and `yellow` (these are known as "atoms" in Prolog), and we can use them to build a "**fact**".

 ```prolog
 transition(green, wait, yellow).
 ```

-We can choose whatever order we want, but the one chosen above
+We can choose whatever order we want as long as we're consistent.
+We'll go with the one above since it matches the prose we translated into Prolog.

+Let's write a few more of these in a file calle

 ```prolog
 % fsm.prolog